daryazata/wills-space-messenger/README.md

 [Read more about loading data from Firestore](https://firebase.google.com/docs/firestore/query-data/get-data)

 Credentials for Firestore are available in [src/config/firebaseConfig.tsx](src/config/firebaseConfig.tsx).
+These credentials are for public access to the Spacebook Messenger Firestore database.

+`bin/seed.ts` is also provided, which allows you to initialize your own Firestore database if you prefer, or you'd like to explore it using the admin interface (simply replace the credentials in [src/config/firebaseConfig.ts](src/config/firebaseConfig.ts) with the credentials of your own project).

+NOTE: do not try to load `firebase-admin` in the browser, it won't work.

 ### Data Structure